kristofdombi/react-with-breakpoints/README.md

 );
 ```

 Here, the div with the ‘Hello World!’ text is going to appear only if you are viewing your website on a medium or larger sized screen.
 It’ll be hidden and removed from the DOM on small screen width.
-HideAt gets the current breakpoint (screen wdith described as a text eg.: small) from withBreakpoints.
+HideAt gets the current breakpoint (screen width described as a text eg.: small) from BreakpointsProvider.

 **NOTE:**
 As HideAt and ShowAt function the same way (they do the opposite things of each other), they share the same props and prop-types.